Arithmetic functions in short intervals and the symmetric group: Factorization Fourier expansions

 There is a sense in which an estimate of the sort \eqref{conj:omega_var} would be surprising, since the Erd\H{o}s-Kac theorem \cite{ErKa} predicts that diagonal terms make a contribution of size $H\log \log X$.
 Clearly that $\delta \in (0,1)$ remain fixed is important for anything like \eqref{conj:omega_var} to be true -- the consideration of diagonal terms shows that we cannot have such an estimate if $\delta \rightarrow 0$ as $X \rightarrow \infty$.
-Nonetheless the function field analogy remains, and it would be interesting to study in greater depth whether \eqref{conj:omega_var} is true.
+Nonetheless the function field analogy remains, and it would be interesting to study in greater depth whether Conjecture \ref{conj:omega_var} is true.\footnote{Andrew Granville (personal communication) has shown a variant of this conjecture is true for a restricted range of $\delta$, when $\omega(n)$ is replaced by $\omega_y(n)$, a count of prime factors of $n$ less than $y=X^{1/2-\epsilon}$.}